What are the symptoms of DVT?

 Symptoms of a pulmonary embolism include:

-- (Sudden) shortness of breath
+- Sudden shortness of breath or fast breathing

 - Pain in the back

-- Cough with or without bloody sputum
+- Cough (sometimes with bloody sputum/phlegm)

 - Cancer and some of its treatments (chemotherapy)